ynseah/rohd/tutorials/00-Introduction/00-introduction.md

 Below, we will details and list the reason of why ROHD is so powerful as we view it as a standard.

 - **SystemVerilog is not good enough**
 When we talk about front-end hardware design or development, SystemVerilog(SV) is like first come into your mind.
 But, the things about SV is it is too limited for hardware description.
-Many people use tools for hardware generation and connectivity such as (XXXXXX) due to SystemVerilog's limitation.
+Many people use tools for hardware generation and connectivity such as (collage, chef, visa, defacto, ipxact, ziler) due to SystemVerilog's limitation.

 - **SystemVerilog is a poort language for testbenches** Some would disagrre, but we believe that testbenches are software.
 Nobody writes any software in SystemVerilog unless there are a verification engineer, because it's not a great option for software development.
 We use SV testbench because its convenient to interact with hardware and related tooling in the same language and toolstack.